 So, how do you deal with daycare and sleep training?

 Sleep is a crucial element of your little one’s development and their day to day life.
-It should be one of the main factors that influences your daycare decision.
+It should be one of the main factors that influence your daycare decision.
 I encourage you to shop around until you find a provider that is on the same page as you, nap-wise.

 Ideally, you’ll find a daycare with a similar schedule, but often we are required to make a decision about daycare even before our little one arrives.
 Some daycares have long waiting lists and you have to apply almost the minute you’ve found out that you are pregnant.

-What to do if your Daycare doesn’t follow your Schedule?
+What to do if your daycare doesn’t follow your schedule?

 One of the biggest hurdles that my clients face is that their current daycare provider doesn’t follow the same schedule as their carefully planned nap schedule.
 Here are some tips:

-- Talk to you Daycare about naptimes
+- Talk to your Daycare about naptimes

 See if your daycare is open to working with your schedule.
 This is actually doing them a favor, as your child will fall asleep more readily and make their job easier.
-A consistent nap time is easier for you, your caregiver and your little one and champion sleepers are welcome everywhere they go!
+A consistent nap time is easier for you, your caregiver, and your little one, and champion sleepers are welcome everywhere they go!